matthewxrao/smeli/README.md

 # Smeli

 Smeli is a web application that allows users to review and rate public restrooms.
 Users can search for nearby restrooms, view reviews, and add their own reviews.
+Placed 3rd Overall in Hack112

 ## Technologies Used